zyactions/glob/README.md

 An optional list of values to be matched (separated by line breaks).

-The action operates on the life file system if neither the `values`-, nor the `pipe`-input is set.
+The action operates on the file system if neither the `values`-, nor the `pipe`-input is set.

 > **Note**: This input must be used mutually exclusive with the `pipe` input.